Wafeeq-Fareed/My_Portfolio/Deploying Active Directory.md

 2. Target Machine Configuration:

-- Set up a Windows 10 machine, named target-pc.
+- Set up a Windows 10 machine, named `target-pc`.
 - Configured the IP address to 192.168.10.100 with DNS set to 8.8.8.8.

 3. Installing and Configuring Splunk Universal Forwarder:
-- Installed the Splunk Universal Forwarder on target-pc.
+- Installed the Splunk Universal Forwarder on `target-pc`.
 - Configured Sysmon for detailed event logging.
 - Added a new endpoint index configuration in inputs.conf located in the \etc\system\local directory, enabling Splunk to capture and analyze endpoint activity.